Multiphase Flow Laboratory

 SINTEF Multiphase Flow Laboratory is one of the world’s largest multiphase test facilities and a research Infrastructure of national importance.

-With us, you'll encounter research-based knowledge that helps optimize sustainable processes under realistic, industrial conditions.
-Whether you're working on recycling, new materials or low-emission processes, we're ready to support you throughout the development process.
+At PIP, you will find research based knowledge and hands on experience that contribute to optimising sustainable processes under realistic industry relevant conditions.
+Whether you are working on recycling, new materials or low emission processes, we are ready to support you throughout the entire development journey.

 SINTEF Multiphase Flow Laboratory is one of the world’s largest multiphase test facilities and a research Infrastructure of national importance.